XiaoyuJiang17/BSc_Spatial_regression/README.md

 # Spatial regression project
-# We do spatial annd temporal-spatial data analysis between crop yield and climate factors in Baden-Württemberg in German.
+We do spatial and temporal-spatial data analysis between crop yield and climate factors in Baden-Württemberg in German.